 You will need to select courses to the value of 120 credits from Part A and Part B of the Schedule of the Graduate Diploma.

-You need to select courses to the value of 120 credits at 200, 300 or 400-level from the wide range of courses for the Bachelor of Design (Hons).
+You need to select courses to the value of 120 credits at 200 and 300-level from the wide range of courses for the Bachelor of Design (Hons).
 Endorsement available are fashion design, industrial design, photography, spatial design, textile design and visual communication design.

 198. Industrial Design